edgio-docs/edgio-docs/guides/spartacus.md

 ng add @spartacus/schematics --pwa --ssr
 ```

 Note the PWA and SSR parameters.
+These are needed for server-side rendering to work properly when deploying on the XDN.

 Replace the contents of src/app/app.component.html with: